 - The organisation conducted many robberies and raids in an attempt to raise funds to acquire arms and ammunition.

-- The most famous incident was the Kakori train robbery.
+- The most famous incident was the Kakori conspiracy.
 This occurred on 9th August 1925.
 Members of the party looted a train carrying government money near Lucknow.
 An innocent passenger was killed accidentally in the process.
 People involved in the episode were Bismil, Ashfaqulla Khan, Rajendra Lahiri and Thakur Roshan Singh.
 All four were eventually hanged by the government in 1927 for their involvement.

 - Chandrasekhar Azad was also involved although he evaded arrest.